 Many home-based business owners treat their operations informally—but you shouldn’t.
 While running a business from home may indeed afford many comforts like working in your pajamas or taking breaks to walk your dog, there are still many potentially serious risks for which you need to be prepared.

 According to Census Bureau data, about half of U.S. businesses are operated from home.
-Yet research from the Insurance Information Institute has found that the majority of home-based business owners lack insurance coverage beyond what they have through their homeowners’ insurance policy—which is generally not designed to cover business-related claims.
+Yet many home-based businesses are not properly insured and need business insurance coverages.
+It’s important to remember, that your homeowners’ insurance policy is generally not designed to cover business-related claims.

 Risks Home-Based Business Owners Often Aren’t Prepared For

 Protect your business finances against these risks and others by obtaining or updating your business insurance coverage:

 Lawsuits.
 If a customer, vendor or employee trips on your home’s front steps, you can be sued.
 If someone accuses you of selling a defective or unsafe product, breach of contract or making false claims, you can be sued.
 Running a business from home doesn’t inoculate you from all the liability concerns that come with running a business outside the home.

 Consider the potential liability risks that come with running your business from home and take steps to reduce them.
 For instance, perhaps you need to shovel that icy driveway before your client stops over.
 Or maybe you need to review your website and marketing copy to make sure all information is current and couldn’t be deemed untrue.
 Personal insurance policies—such as your homeowner’s coverage—typically won’t cover business-related claims, so it’s important to have coverage that will.